CPAP Users: Do not go it alone. Click here to get FREE help and support from a professional CPAP therapist.

-Here is the honest truth about CPAP therapy in the United States… the entire ecosystem is, for the most part focused on the wrong thing.
+Here is the honest truth about CPAP therapy… the entire ecosystem is, for the most part focused on the wrong thing.

 When you really get down to it, all anyone seems to care about is ‘compliance’ with the therapy.
 In other words most providers see the goal of therapy as one thing: usage.
 As long as you are using your machine, that’s success — end of story.

 But that’s not the the point is it?
 The whole point of CPAP therapy is BETTER SLEEP!

 And just using CPAP does not always guarantee better sleep, in fact some CPAP users might even feel that their sleep is worse with CPAP than it is without.
 They are using CPAP but still tired all the time.

 CPAP Changes your Sleep Patterns, 100% Of The Time